djc8582/simple-program/README.md

+Hey it's Dylan.
-This is the read me for the changes I made to BetterButton Here is some more committing.
+This is the read me for the changes I made to BetterButton.
+Here is some more committing.